-Arch pain is often felt as a dull ache under the long arch of the foot.
+Arch pain is often felt as a dull or sharp ache under the long arch of the foot.

 There are a number of causes of this, but the most common is a flat foot, but can also be due to the strain of any soft tissue in the arch of the foot.